 Taiga revealed that the DPP’s office allegedly plans to withdraw the current advice on Monday and issue a new one.

-He urged the Attorney General to ensure the revised advice is free of bias and includes Morah’s name to allow for a fair investigation.
+He urged the Attorney General to ensure the prosecution process is free of bias and includes Morah’s name to allow for a fair investigation.

 “The advice must not be influenced by anyone.
 It should be fair and allow the police to charge the matter to court,” he stated.